LukasCollishawM/hard-edging/README.md

 But it works.
 It even works in more browsers than some apocryphal* “modern” stacks, which is both comforting and mildly concerning.

+---

 ## Footnotes

-- * antediluvian: needlessly old-fashioned way of saying “a bit old-school”; used here because computer scientists cannot resist sounding like time-traveling librarians.
-- * grandiloquent: an extravagant way of saying “dramatic”; employed purely for stylistic flourish, not semantic necessity.
-- * egress-driven development (EDD): the bold practice of designing systems by staring at the egress line item first and the architecture diagram second.
+- * egress‑driven development (EDD): the bold practice of designing systems by staring at the egress line item first and the architecture diagram second.
 - * bandwidth asceticism: the monastic art of refusing to send bytes from origin unless absolutely necessary.
-- * perspicacious: fancy word for “pays attention”, included so someone can nod solemnly in a design review.
-- * browser-cooperative edge consensus: completely made-up phrase for “browsers talk to each other until they agree who has the file”.
+- * browser‑cooperative edge consensus: completely made‑up phrase for “browsers talk to each other until they agree who has the file”.
 - * meshocratic deployment: governance model in which your deployment strategy is “whoever has the asset wins”.
-- * quotidian: another way of saying “everyday” or “boring”, chosen to make routine CRUD sound more important.
-- * tab-sourced CDN cosplay: when your users’ tabs pretend to be a global content distribution network, with none of the legal paperwork.
+- * tab‑sourced CDN cosplay: when your users’ tabs pretend to be a global content distribution network, with none of the legal paperwork.
 - * apocryphal: polite term for “we could not find the original spec, but everyone says it existed”.
-- * historiography: the study of how history is written; used here to imply that your commit history has been curated more than it has been preserved.

----

-**Hard-Edging: Give your users the full edge experience.**

-The real edge is not in the cloud, it is in the browser, pumping your users full of data, CPU, and mild regret.

-*** End of File